afstarke/tidalCulvert_datasheet/README.md

-# tidalCulvert_datasheet
+# Migrating Tidal Data
-Tidal culvert data sheet dissection, tidying, and munging for prioritization
+This repository documents steps taken to migrate field data from summary datasheets to spatial data base.